lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 whether such a problem is worth solving, and the answer to that will depend on many factors: you, your boss, your economic situation, society, etc.

 *That* is where the notions of "real world", "practical", etc. enter the picture.
 That is, whether something is "real world" or not, is entirely unrelated to it being an *abstraction*.
+"Real world" is a property of the problem, not of your abstractions, and whether a problem is a "real world problem" is a discussion totally orthogonal to the process of abstraction.

 When you change your "level of abstraction", what you're moving closer to, or away from, is some *problem*, not "the real world".
-And, again, whether a problem is a "real world problem" is a totally separate discussion.

 Now, what you'll see is that defining the problem goes in parallel with identifying the essence of it, which again, is what designing an abstraction is.

-There's actually no generally good or bad "level of abstractness"; which is obvious, since *nothing* is either essential or non-essential "in general".
+*Nothing* is either essential or non-essential "in general".
+It makes no sense to talk about them without defining what the problem is.

 ## Abstraction: The process, the tools, and the result